markjnkim/es_mod/02-css/content/lesson-6-animate-deploy.md

 ![PR compare](./assets/lesson-6/1100-pr-compare.png)

 The "base" dropdown defaults to master, which is fine.
 That's what we want.
 The second dropdown (compare) is where we can choose the branch that will be merged into master.
-Click on the dropdown and select staging.
-Selecting a branch (staging) will immediately route you to a new page:
+Click on the dropdown and select develop.
+Selecting a branch (develop) will immediately route you to a new page:

 ![finalize PR](./assets/lesson-6/1200-pr-finalize.png)